“Simplicity is about subtracting the obvious and adding the meaningful.”― John Maeda

 - Awareness and knowledge about historical contexts as well as latest developments and concerns in the practice of visual communication design and ability to add to these developments and concerns his/her own voice within the context of his/her own practice.

-- Demonstrate autonomy and proficiency to become a critical creator.
+- Demonstrate autonomy and proficiency to become a critical thinker as well as creator.

 - Ability to work against prescribed notions of design practice thus setting new standards and novel approaches to design research / processes / ideation / production.

 - Apply principles of cognition and perception and fundamentals of visual design to create meaningful, desirable & appropriate visual messages and experiences that are empathetic to cultures, contexts and environment.

 - Work with diverse media and materials rapidly to create visual/experiential solutions.